Skip to main content

 Improved accuracy and precision

 What good is running samples if you can’t be certain of the results?
-Pipetting automation can help to improve assay reproducibility for greater precision, and reduce the variability that can occur between multiple technicians or assays.
+Pipetting automation can help to reduce laboratory errors.
+It does this by improving assay reproducibility for greater precision, and reducing the variability that can occur between multiple technicians or assays.
 The Myra robotic pipette offers an automated pipetting precision of less than 10% CV at 1 µL, for example, while pressure-based liquid level sensing helps to register any errors in the aspirate and dispense process.
 As such, automation can help to minimise and mitigate most common error sources and improve confidence in findings.

-Factors to consider when deciding between pipetting automation or manual pipetting
+Factors to consider when deciding between a manual pipette vs automatic pipette

 Required throughput

 How many samples are you processing each hour?
-Manual pipetting may be suitable for 10 samples per hour, but if you have a higher throughput it may be time to consider an upgrade.
+Manual pipetting may be suitable for 10 samples per hour, however, even this is quite laborious and time consuming.
+Especially for complex protocols such as those for Next Generation Sequencing Library preparation.
+So, if you have a higher throughput it is definitely time to consider an upgrade.
 Automated systems suit throughput of up to 100 samples per hour and beyond.
 The compact Myra, for example, supports small aperture tubes including 384 well plates.

-Tip: If you’re using highly sensitive analytical instruments such as qPCR, you might choose to use an automated pipetting system regardless of throughput.
+Tip: If you’re using highly sensitive analytical instruments such as qPCR, you might choose to take advantage of automatic pipetting regardless of throughput.

 Intended applications